 For mythbusting and why organic cotton is not an environmental panacea, read this post.

 1. Do organic fabrics have fabulous properties that make it feel or look nicer?

-No. You pay more for organic because is kinder to the environment, kinder to you and kinder to the people that are involved in production.
+No. You pay more for organic because is supposedly kinder for the environment, kinder to you and kinder to the people that are involved in production.
 It does not mean it is processed to be extra soft or extra anything for that matter.
 I think there must be some marketing misconception around this.
 Today my hairdresser told me a story about how his friend waxed lyrical about an organic cotton clothing range.
 He subsequently went into the store and was disappointed that it seemed no more luxurious compared to the regular range.

 2. What does organic fabric actually involve and why are we always talking about cotton?

 Organic only applies to natural fibres (e.g. cotton, wool, linen, silk).
-Synthetics (e.g. polyester) are man made and chemically produced.
+Synthetics (e.g. polyester) are man-made and chemically produced.
 Being organic covers the entire fabric production process from growing crops / raising animals, to processing and manufacturing.
-If fibres are plant based, such as cotton, the general requirement is no synthetic fertilisers and pesticides.
-In the case of animal based fibres, the animals feed on organic land, there is no animal cruelty, and no routine use of antibiotics and pesticides.
+If fibres are plant-based, such as cotton, the general requirement is no synthetic fertilisers and pesticides.
+In the case of animal-based fibres, the animals feed on organic land, there is no animal cruelty, and no routine use of antibiotics and pesticides.